tyronyiu/Uni/GLO375/Assignment1.md

 with lowered social contributions.
 The reduction in corporate taxes will need to be adequately compensated for.
 One way Belgium is already doing so, is by implementing a higher than usual property tax, which is far above Germany's and too, above the OECD's average.
+The income (re-)distribution and wealth (re-)distribution are two functions heavily affected by this property tax decision, but are even more supported via the 0.15% *wealth tax* which Belgium passed legislation for early 2018. [@KMPGWealthTax] A wealth tax is usually perceived a distinct way by the public and specific communities and is a topic of heavy debate as more EU countries consider and discuss such policies regarding fairness and equality.
+The mentioned high public spending and the destinations public spending funds arrive at support the public sector in Belgium and strengthen its position within society, indicating Belgium's clear interest and care for their political economy.
 The public opinion of the tax structure impact the perception of the government and as such the involvement of the state in the public sector.
 The relief of burden on individuals and the reduction in taxes on corporations aids the public image and aligns with the goals of the labor unions. [@OECDEconomicSurveyBelgium2017] The sources of revenue for the government and thus public sector/spending are identified and the interests of the government have become clearer from mentioned taxation structure.
 The use of these funds identify the public spending.
 The general welfare provision and involvement of the state within the economy and the society are key to understanding the public sector and how it is perceived.

 ### Public Involvement
 Belgium's Public spending in areas such as education is more than 2% above the